 Super Small Batch Extra Large Chunk Cookies

-4 tablespoons very hot melted unsalted butter
+- 4 tablespoons very hot melted unsalted butter (58 grams)

-1/2 cup powdered sugar
+- ½ cup powdered sugar (55 grams)

-1/4 cup lightly packed light brown sugar
+- ¼ cup lightly packed light brown sugar (50 grams)

-1/4 teaspoon vanilla
+- ¼ teaspoon vanilla

-1/4 teaspoon baking soda
+- ¼ teaspoon baking soda

-1/4 teaspoon salt (reduce slightly if using salted butter
+- ¼ teaspoon salt (reduce slightly if using salted butter

-3/4 cup flour, spooned and swept
+- ¾ cup all-purpose flour spooned and swept (105 grams)

-1 teaspoon water (optional)
+- 1 teaspoon water optional

-2-3 tablespoons white chips
+- 2-3 tablespoons white chips

-1/2 cup bittersweet chocolate chips
+- ½ cup bittersweet chocolate chips or chunks

-2 ½ sandwich cookies, broken into chunks (can use nuts instead)
+- 2 ½ sandwich cookies broken into chunks (can use nuts instead)

-Broken up milk chocolate bar, milk chocolate chips, M&M’s, candies of choice
+- Broken up milk chocolate bar milk chocolate chips, M&M’s, candies of choice

-In a bowl, stir together hot butter, powdered sugar and brown sugar until smooth.
+- In a bowl, stir together hot butter, powdered sugar and brown sugar until smooth.
 If still very hot, let cool for about a minute, then stir in egg.
 Beat with a spoon until egg is fully mixed then stir in vanilla, baking soda and salt.
 Add flour and stir just until mixed.
 If dough seems too dry (falling apart), add the water.